doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

+---
-# Using Django with MongoDB data fields
+title: Using Django with MongoDB data fields
+permalink: /using-django-with-mongodb-data-fields/
+---

 Django Admin is a powerful tool for managing data used in your app.
 If you are using MongoDB as your backend, Django Admin can be directly used to create NoSQL ‘embedded models’ using Djongo to boost your performance.